elias-pap/youtube-share-clip/README.md

 Advantages over YouTube Clip feature:

 - There is no need to have a YouTube creator (google) account and to be logged in to create a clip.
 - There is no 5-60 seconds restriction on clip duration.
-The clip can be however short or long you like.
+The clip can be as short or long as you like.

 Disadvantages: